Last updated on January 2nd, 2020 at 01:21 pm

 Shanghai is one of the biggest cities in China and famed for its French architecture and cosmopolitan status.
 While it is easy to cover the major sights in one day if you really try, it would be a shame not to give Shanghai a proper chance.
 To be fair, it took me quite a while to put together a good itinerary because the city is big and full of cool things to do!

-Note: I’ll do a seperate post on food and restaurants in Shanghai with more detail on the places I had eaten at.
+Note: Check here for a food and restaurants guide in Shanghai with more detail on the places I had eaten at.

 - 1 Shanghai’s airports

 - 3 Getting around Shanghai

 - 4 Shanghai itinerary 5 days

 - 4.1 Day 1 Pudong Riverside and Yu Garden